 The 4 Day Upper/Lower Dumbbell Plan

 Best once you have 3 to 6 months of training behind you and want more volume.
+If you have access to a barbell too, our 4 day upper lower workout plan runs the same split with barbell compound lifts included.

 Upper A